pkhosra2/UNIFY/README.md

 Based on the Sptoifiy API documentation, we will choose to extract the following features from each Spotify user's librry of music:

+1. Acousticness      6.
+Loudness
+2. Danceability      7.
+Speechiness
+3. Energy            8.
+Tempo
+4. Instrumentalness  9.
+Valence
+5. Livemess          10.
+Target

+Features 1-9 are those found in the Spotify Python documentation, but 'Trarget' is a dynamic feature added a user continues to use Unify and will be discusssed in detail later on.